 A documentary about a sculptor who memorializes extinct birds.

-A recent documentary about the role of songbirds as an indicator species.
+A sobering documentary about the role of songbirds as an indicator species.

 Merlin Bird ID